 Service Redesign: A "Dual Hub Grid Network" is presented midrange service concept for the YCAT fixed route system in Central Yuma.
-The dual hub recognizes aspect the significance of the West Yuma Transit Hub (WYTH) to YCAT customers and constructs a grid network around two transit and with centers а high frequency connection (i.e., 15 minutes) via 4th Avenue and 24th Street.
+The dual hub recognizes aspect significance of the West Yuma Transit Hub (WYTH) to YCAT customers and constructs a grid network around two transit centers and with high frequency connection (i.e., 15 minutes) via 4th Avenue and 24th Street.
 Key components of the redesign include: